angular/code-of-conduct/CODE_OF_CONDUCT.md

 Communication through any of Angular's channels (GitHub, IRC, mailing lists, etc.) must be constructive and never resort to personal attacks, trolling, public or private harrassment, insults, or other unprofessional conduct.

 We promise to extend courtesy and respect to everyone involved in this project regardless of gender, gender identity, sexual orientation, disability, age, race, ethnicity, religion, or level of experience.
+We expect anyone contributing to the Angular project to do the same.